 - When a study shows that diet A or drug A has better health outcomes than diet B or drug B, this says little about what diet I should follow or what drug I should use.
 If I have a relevant genetic abnormality, path B may well be better for me individually.

-- When a study finds significant differences between two groups of people, this doesn’t allow me to judge individuals of either group based on those differences.
-If I did, I would be judging with a systematic error, for example, a racial or gender bias—at least as long as the group differences are gradual rather than categorical.
+- When a study finds significant differences between two groups of people (say, in physical or cognitive ability), this doesn’t allow me to judge individuals of either group based on those differences.
+If I did, I would be judging with a systematic error, a bias, at least as long as the group differences are gradual rather than categorical.

-- When a politician develops an agenda on migration policy (or when a citizen votes on it), he must strictly divorce demographic and economic considerations from sentiments towards individuals.
+- When a politician develops an agenda on, say, migration policy (or when a citizen votes on it), he must strictly divorce demographic and economic considerations from sentiments towards individuals.
 Neither a xenophobic nor a xenophilic attitude can rationally inform a decision about large-scale collective change.

 - When a recommender system tells people what to buy, watch, listen to, or click on next, it may not control any one individual, who still retains her freedom to choose, but it controls groups at a larger scale by nudging actions and thus manipulating collective behavior.